jenndy/Group08-Forecasting-Flight-Delay-Project/README.md

 # Group08-Forecasting-Flight-Delay-Project

-Import the DBC archive from our github repositiory into your Databricks account.
+Import the DBC archive url from our github repositiory into your Databricks account.